Guttate psoriasis is a skin condition in which small, droplet-shaped, red patches appear on the:

-As there is no cure for psoriasis, the goal is to manage symptoms.
-This can be done by following your doctor’s treatment plan and avoiding triggers when possible.
-Infections, stress, skin injuries, and tobacco can all trigger an outbreak.
+There’s no cure for psoriasis.
+The goal is to manage symptoms.
+Follow your doctor’s treatment plan, and avoid triggers when possible.
+The following can all trigger an outbreak:

 If you’re using topical treatments, including them in your post-shower routine is the easiest way to remember to use them.
-As water strips the body of its natural moisture, applying ointments immediately after the shower can help lock in precious moisture.
+Water strips your body of its natural moisture.
+Applying ointments immediately after the shower can help lock in precious moisture.